Becoming a More Complete Professional (1/2)

 Critical Thinking—identifying legal/factual issues, inferring patterns from issues, applying laws/legal precedents to alleged facts;

-Readers or Writers" rel="nofollow" target="_self" >Reading/ Writing—composing cogent, complete, concise briefs in an analytical framework (IRAC, Issue, Rule, Analysis, Conclusion) that accurately reflects application of law to facts;
+Reading/ Writing—composing cogent, complete, concise briefs in an analytical framework (IRAC, Issue, Rule, Analysis, Conclusion) that accurately reflects the application of the law to facts;

 Problem-Solving Logic & Intuition—infer potential final exam content from course instruction.

-Memory, Precision, Quickness of Thought/Recall, & Speed—culminating in a 3 hour time-limit, 100% anonymously graded, cumulative final exam that requires:
+Memory, Precision, Quickness of Thought/Recall, & Speed—culminating in a 3-hour time-limit, 100% anonymously graded, a cumulative final exam that requires:

 Almost eidetic recollection and regurgitation of all laws studied;

 Utilizing recollection to quickly “strategically” maximize issue identification;